dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.12 - [Ratio module](/2021/04/13/js-javascript-example-ratio-module)

 This is a module that I made as a foundation for my orb module, which in turn might sever to be another modules that I will be using in at least one if not more canvas games.
-As the name suggests it has to do with ratios, and there is a gerat deal that comes up when working with them.
+As the name suggests it has to do with ratios, and there is a great deal that comes up when working with them.
 For example say I have a set of numbers like 5,20,0,15 and I want a function that will return 1,4,0,3 when I pass the previous set of numbers to it.
+This module provides such a method that helps with this, and there are a whole bunch of other methods like that as well.

 ### 1.13 - [Rotate and fire example](/2021/04/05/js-javascript-example/)